Could perhaps have done more to keep Balotelli at bay for the opener but was otherwise in command.

 Ruined what had been a fine display by losing his composure and blatantly handballing Sturridge's cross-cum-shot to gift Chelsea their late penalty.

 Looked the weakest link in the City back four and could have few complaints with his second-half dismissal for two bookable offences.
-Could not cope with pace of Sturridge and was beaten all ends up by the No23 for the equaliser.
+Could not cope with pace of Sturridge and was beaten all ends up by the No.23 for the first-half equaliser.

-Tore into Chelsea's midfield in a relentlessly energetic display alongside Barry but guilty of failing to track back and cover Meireles for the equaliser.
+Tore into Chelsea's midfield in an initially energetic display alongside Barry but guilty of failing to track back and cover Meireles for the equaliser and ran out of steam as the game wore on.
 Could also be in hot water with the FA for appearing to stamp on Mata in the first half.

 Kept City ticking over in the first half but over-run for the last half-hour, particularly when Ramires ran at him with pace.